VedantBansal15/Smart-Parking-System/README.md

 -
 ## Project Description
-This project is an Arduino Uno based Smart Parking System.
-IR sensors are used to detect the presence of vehicles and monitor parking slots.
-The servo motor controls the parking gate, while the 16×2 LCD displays the parking status.
+The project is a Smart Parking System using Arduino Uno.
+We have used IR sensors to detect the presence of cars, servo motors to control the parking gate, and a 16×2 LCD to display the parking status.
+When a car is detected, the IR sensor sends a signal to the Arduino.
+The Arduino checks the availability of parking spaces and controls the servo motor accordingly.
+The LCD displays the current parking information.
+Toy cars are used to demonstrate the working of the system